-- A mentor must be assigned within two weeks of teaching. - Have at least three full years of experience under a professional certificate. - Received training to support a new teacher.
+- Be assigned within two weeks of teaching

+- Have at least three full years of experience under a professional certificate

+- Receive training to support a new teacher

 Identifying and assigning mentors to work with and support new teachers is a critical step in establishing a strong induction and mentoring program.
 While providing daily support and advice, a mentor will take on additional duties and responsibilities to help ensure the new teacher has a successful first year in both the school and community.